Chart Color Schemes

 Jensen shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's university qualification rate is 14.2%, significantly lower than Australia's average of 30.4%.
+The area's university qualification rate is 14.2%, significantly lower than the Australian average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 10.8%, followed by graduate diplomas (2.2%) and postgraduate qualifications (1.2%).
-Vocational credentials are prominent, with 47.7% of residents aged 15+ holding them - advanced diplomas at 10.5% and certificates at 37.2%.
+Trade and technical skills are prevalent, with 47.7% of residents aged 15 and above holding vocational credentials - advanced diplomas (10.5%) and certificates (37.2%).

-Educational participation is high, with 30.1% currently enrolled in formal education.
-This includes 13.0% in primary, 9.4% in secondary, and 3.0% pursuing tertiary education.
+Educational participation is high, with 30.1% of residents currently enrolled in formal education.
+This includes 13.0% in primary education, 9.4% in secondary education, and 3.0% pursuing tertiary education.

 Frequently Asked Questions - Education